 Welcome to Riverside Medical Centre

 If you are interested in getting involved with your Practice, why not attend our Patient Participation meetings.
 Next meeting Thursday 16th June 2016 at 2pm please note the change of date and time - we are making alterations to the dates in an attempt to encourage more patients to attend.

-Please let us know your email adrress so we can keep you posted about our Patient Group Meetings and any information, newsletters etc
+Please let us know your email address so we can keep you posted about our Patient Group Meetings and any information, newsletters etc

 NHS 111 service

 NHS 111 is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones.

 You should use the NHS 111 service if you urgently need medical help or advice but it's not a life-threatening situation.

 - you need medical help fast but it's not a 999 emergency

 - you think you need to go to A&E or need another NHS urgent care service

 - you don't know who to call or you don't have a GP to call